remotely-save/remotely-save/README.md

 Basic (free) version can detect conflicts, but users have to choose to keep newer version or larger version of the files.

-PRO (paid) feature "Smart Conflict" gives users one more option: merge small markdown files, or duplicate large markdown files or non-markdown files.
+PRO (paid) feature "Smart Conflict" gives users one more option: merge small markdown files, or duplicate large markdown files or any-size non-markdown files.

 See documents [here](./docs/pro/README.md)